Eight Forest Lane

 • Pasta – for this dish I like to use small pasta shapes, in particular shells because they hold the sauce so well, but you can use elbows or simply just your favourite pasta shape.

 • Dairy free butter + plain flour – this makes your roux which is the base of the sauce and will ensure it’s nice and thick.
-Use a good quality vegan butter substitute for best results along with regular plain flour (all purpose in the US).
+Use a good quality vegan butter substitute for best results along with regular plain flour (all purpose flour in the US).

 • Oat milk – the quality of milk substitute used will affect the flavour and texture of the sauce.
 I recommend oat as it doesn’t have a strong taste but a good quality soy milk would also work.
 Just be sure to buy one that doesn’t have any additional sweeteners added.